Understanding Inpatient Rehabilitation

 - Rehabilitation Nursing: Nurses with special training in rehabilitation providing medical and rehabilitation nursing care to patients.
 Rehabilitation nurses in addition to providing medical nursing care assist patients in using the skills they have learned in therapy promoting the patient’s independence and self-care for transition home.

-- Physical therapy: Works with patients in achieving the maximum mobility, function, strength and endurance.
+- Physical therapy: Works with patients to achieve the maximum potential in mobility, function, strength and endurance.
 Physical Therapy focuses on body mechanics in addition to mobility, training patients to navigate safely and more independently in their own environment.

 - Occupational therapy: Works with patients to achieve maximum independence in activities of daily living such as dressing, bathing or showering, and toileting.
 Occupational Therapy will also focus on improving upper body strength and sensory abilities including vision and balance.
 In addition, Occupational therapy may also assess and train patients on the use of adaptive equipments to help increase functional independence upon returning to home and to work.